Khaliladib11/Docker-Tutorial/README.md

 ## Goal

-- To familiarize my self with Docker concepts and basics.
+- To familiarize myself with Docker concepts and basics.
 - To use it after as a refrence when working with Docker after.

 ## Basics